 At various times certain commercial firms have also attempted to place full-text federal legislative histories on microform.
 Information Handling Service (IHS), in its Legislative History Service, compiled histories for selected U.S. public laws (primarily tax laws) from the 61st to 96th Congresses (1909 to 1979).
 IHS has a hard copy index, "The Legislative Histories Indexed Guide", that accompanies the collection.
 Another company, Commerce Clearing House (CCH), in its Public Laws - Legislative Histories Microfiche, compiled histories for all U.S. public laws from the 97th to the 100th Congress (1979 to 1988 - no hearings included).
 Various libraries around the country hold these microform collections (now out of print) and a search on the Online Computer Library Center (OCLC) may reveal those holdings.

 By far the most commonly available federal legislative history collection is the one under the misleading title United States Code Congressional and Administrative News (USCCAN).
 Published by the West Publishing Company (now Thomson West) since 1941, USCCAN is a regular staple in most U.S. law library collections.
 This annual publication does not reproduce the U.S. Code, nor does it contain congressional and administrative news articles.
 However, it does reproduce the text of all U.S. public laws and provides some of the important legislative history material for most of those laws.
 These include explanatory statements to most related conference committee reports (but not those to appropriation bills), the selected texts of related reports from standing committees (no more than one), and all Presidential signing statements (since 1986), executive orders and Presidential proclamations.
 The service also contains references to companion committee reports and dates of consideration on the House and Senate floors (since 1964), legislative history tables (since 1964), as well as indices to subjects covered, to U.S. Code sections affected that year, and to popular names of public laws.
 There are also annual lists of House and Senate members, standing committees and their members, and the names and titles of the President's cabinet.
 In earlier volumes (1945-1954), there were lists of U.S. government agencies and information on their origins.
-From 1948 forward, conference report joint explanatory statements, committee reports and Presidential signing statements (since 1986) have been placed electronically on Westlaw's LH file.
+From 1948 forward, conference report joint explanatory statements, committee reports and Presidential signing statements (since 1986) can be foiund on on Westlaw's LH file.

 It is important to note that references to USCCAN legislative histories in West's popular United States Code Annotated (USCA) do not always contain relevant information to the specific U.S. Code section being referenced, especially if the public law's history being referenced is particularly large or complicated.
 USCCAN is a good starting point, but it is by no means all-inclusive for pertinent legislative documents.